-Certification of Compliance is included as Appendix A of the Plan.
-The signed Board Resolution is included in Appendix B of the Plan.
+Certification of Compliance will be included as Appendix A of the Plan at time of Plan submittal.
+The signed Board Resolution will be included as Appendix B of the Plan at time of Plan submittal.

 B. Documentation of Public Process